jove-decompiler/carbon-copy/README.md

 # clang-extricate
-Extricate C code into single source file
+C code extractor from CodeCarbonCopy, used with jove.

 # Usage
 When compiling,